-Using energy is unavoidable, but did you know there are many things you could do to make some real savings on your bills, whether you’re a large organisation or a SME?
+Using energy is unavoidable, but did you know there are many things you could do to make some real savings on your bills, whether you’re a large organisation or an SME?

-A simple, straightforward energy audit can have a positive effect on your business and help stamp out those inefficient energy habits you might have picked up over the years.
+A simple, straightforward energy audit can make a huge difference on your business’ bills, and help to reduce the inefficient energy habits you might have picked up over the years.

-As part of this extensive guide, we'll explore why carrying out an audit is important and how they differ from due diligence.
-We’ll also walk you through the auditing process and offer up some advice on action plans.
+As part of this extensive guide, we'll explore why carrying out an audit is important, how the process differs from due diligence, how to go about the auditing process and offer up some advice on action plans.
 We've even created a helpful checklist you can use during your audits too.

 Use the links below to navigate this auditing resource or read on for the complete guide.

-There's sometimes a misconception that energy audits are time-consuming and pointless, but this couldn’t be further from the truth.
-An audit provides a clear overview of your company’s current energy usage, giving you insights into the areas that can be a financial drain on your business in a way that’s easy to understand.
+It’s a bit of a misconception that energy audits are time-consuming and pointless, but really, this couldn’t be any further from the truth.
+An audit provides a clear overview of your company’s current energy usage, giving you insights into the areas that might be a financial drain on your business in a way that’s easily understandable.

 Pinpointing the areas where energy is being wasted can save you money in the long term, while the results of your findings can give you a road map with which to reduce your energy consumption, cut costs and reduce your carbon footprint.
-The more thorough the better: an effective audit is as extensive as it gets, taking everything into account – inspecting the building’s interior, exterior, fixtures, and equipment to determine how these systems interact with one another.
+The more thorough the better: an effective audit is as extensive as it gets, taking everything into account – the building’s interior, exterior, fixtures, and equipment - to determine how these systems interact with one another.

-A successful audit can be great for both company morale and the wider culture of the business.
-So, not only will it help your company lean down costs, the new-found best practices could also help to foster innovation and competition among your workforce.
-If the business demonstrates a willingness to put fresh ideas in place, engaged employees may be keen to identify new energy saving schemes within the operation – supporting innovation and collaboration.
+A successful audit can be great for both company morale and the wider culture of the business too, helping to foster innovation and competition among your workforce.
+If the business demonstrates a willingness to put fresh ideas in place, engaged employees may be keen to identify new energy saving schemes within the operation – supporting innovation and collaboration in the process.

-In terms of competition, developing a greener, more sustainable business model through auditing shows an understanding of energy efficiency that could put you ahead of the competition.
-It’s a chance to illustrate your business’ willingness to adapt and will make you stand out in an increasingly competitive market.
+In terms of competition, meanwhile, developing a greener, more sustainable business model through auditing shows an understanding of energy efficiency that could well put you ahead of your competition.
+An audit is your chance to illustrate your business’ willingness to adapt, giving you a way to stand out in increasingly competitive markets.
 As a result, you could make inroads to a more environmentally conscious audience, which is perhaps the most important benefit to be had.

-Generally, an audit focuses on a company's finances, but does also delve into the business and operational side of proceedings.
+Generally, an audit focuses on a company's finances, but it can also delve into the business and operational side of proceedings.

 As a result, the investigation tends to be extensive and comprehensive, examining the company's legal, accounting, tax, operational and property matters as well.